Table of Contents

 Assessing the Hoof Condition

 To begin with hoof trimming, the first step is to inspect the hooves.
 Identifying signs of limping or abnormal growth at an early stage is crucial.
-Take a thorough look at each hoof, paying attention to any cracks, lesions, or punctures.
+Carefully look at each hoof, paying attention to any cracks, lesions, or punctures.
 Use a hoof pick to remove any dirt or debris and to get a better view of the hoof’s condition.

 When a cow walks towards the hoof trimming chute, I make a point to carefully observe her steps, as it often reveals which areas require attention during the trimming process.